alyssahellrung/readmeGenerator/Develop/README.md

 ## License

-This project has a No license license.
+This project has a(n) ISC license.

 ## Contributing

-Looking for ways to improve this app.
-Please contact me.
+Contact me

 ## Tests